-While not all are strict enough to avoid traces of insect blood in their candy, all vegans do run the risk of serious malnutrition if diet is not properly managed.
+While not all are strict enough to avoid traces of insect blood in their candy, all vegans do run the risk of serious malnutrition if the diet is not properly managed.

 Cobalamin (vitamin B12) poses the greatest deficiency risk for vegans, so if you are going to listen to anything in this article, listen to this!
 It is lacking in vegan diets as is synthesised by specific bacteria that resides in ruminant and coprophagic animals only (for example, cows).
 While a small amount can be synthesised endogenously (within our own bodies), it is not nearly enough to keep up with everyday demands.
 Algae and fermented soy products are often advertised as a B12 supplement.
 However, the type of B12 within these products is largely unavailable to the human body.
 This is a very important factor for vegans to consider when evaluating their B12 status.

 B12 fortified foods are an option for vegans as a means of preventing B12 deficiency.
 However, this is not always a sufficient enough source.
 I highly recommend vegans to consider B12 injections.
-While having to get a shot may seem daunting, I can assure you it is less scary then the paraesthesia (tingling extremities) and anaemia that results from B12 deficiency.
+While having to get a shot may seem daunting, I can assure you it is less scary than the paraesthesia (tingling extremities) and anaemia that results from B12 deficiency.

-A good-old fashioned steak, lamb chop or chicken breast is rife with high quality protein.
-So, perhaps the most obvious downfall of the vegan diet is this lack of high quality protein.
+A good-old-fashioned steak, lamb chop or chicken breast is rife with high-quality protein.
+So, perhaps the most obvious downfall of the vegan diet is this lack of high-quality protein.

 Biological value (BV) is a measure of a protein’s usefulness to your body, based on its amino acid profile.
 Typically speaking, non-animal protein sources have a low BV.
 Soy, however, is the exception to this rule, with a relatively high BV of just over 70.
-It is one of the only high quality proteins in the sea of low BV proteins available to vegans.
+It is one of the only high-quality proteins in the sea of low BV proteins available to vegans.

-Furthermore, animal-based protein sources are often incomplete, meaning they lack one or more of the eight essential amino acids required in the adult diet.
+Furthermore, non-animal-based protein sources are often incomplete, meaning they lack one or more of the eight essential amino acids required in the adult diet.
 The incompleteness of most non-animal proteins can be overcome by incorporating complementary proteins.
 For example, wheat protein, although abundant in methionine and tryptophan, is lacking in lysine.
 Legume protein, however, is lacking in methionine and tryptophan but abundant in lysine.
 Consumed separately, legumes and wheat are incomplete proteins.
-However, when consumed as a complimentary pair (for example, baked beans on toast) completeness is achieved in the meal.
+However, when consumed as a complementary pair (for example, baked beans on toast) completeness is achieved in the meal.

 While it is not impossible to achieve high quality and adequate protein consumption in a vegan diet, it is important to be mindful of the value and completeness of the protein consumed.
 Oedema and poor enzyme and immune function are just some of the negative effects of protein deficiency.

-Iron is essential to a diverse range of bodily functions; oxygen carrying capacity of blood, immune function, energy metabolism and alcohol and drug metabolism – just to name a few!
-In order to avoid the compromised immune function, shortness of breath and spoon shaped nails that come with iron deficiency, take note of the following tips for adequate iron intake in the vegan diet.
+Iron is essential to a diverse range of bodily functions; oxygen-carrying capacity of blood, immune function, energy metabolism and alcohol and drug metabolism – just to name a few!
+In order to avoid the compromised immune function, shortness of breath and spoon-shaped nails that come with iron deficiency, take note of the following tips for adequate iron intake in the vegan diet.